-Inclement Weather - El Camino Real Academy will make the decision to close or institute a two-hour delay if necessary to keep our students and families safe.
+El Camino Real Academy will make the decision to close or institute an online school day if necessary to keep our students and families safe.
 Check the ECRA website, your email, your child's google classroom, TV, or local news stations for these announcements.